BerrickPhilbin/One-piece-active-directory-lab-finished-project/README.md

 <h2>📝 Step 1: Designing the Organizational Unit (OU) Structure</h2>

-To keep the domain clean and manageable, an organized OU structure was created.
-For this themed project, each OU represents a different **One Piece crew**, making the environment both functional and fun.
+To ensure the domain stays clean and easy to manage, a well-structured set of OUs was created.
+In this One Piece–themed setup, each OU represents a different pirate crew, blending functionality with creativity.
+These OUs replace standard business departments such as HR, IT, or Accounting.

 **Example OUs Created:**
 - *Straw Hat Pirates*